taengstagram/instagram-livestream-downloader/README.md

 # Instagram Live Stream Downloader [![Release](https://img.shields.io/badge/latest_release-v0.3.6-ff4980.svg)](https://github.com/taengstagram/instagram-livestream-downloader/releases)

 ``livestream_dl`` is a Python console script that downloads an Instagram Live stream.
-It only downloads a stream that is *currently* ongoing, and cannot capture any part of a stream that has already passed.
+It only downloads a stream that is available for *replay*, or *currently ongoing*, and cannot capture any part of a stream that has already passed.

 Python 2.7 and >=3.5 compatible.